dataprofessor/bear-dataset/README.md

 # bear-dataset

-This dataset contains both tabular data and images for 200 bears, categorized into four different species.
+This dataset contains both tabular data and images for 200 brown and black bears, categorized into four species.
 Each species is represented by 50 individual instances, providing a balanced, multi-modal collection for tasks like image classification, feature analysis, and data fusion.

 The four species included are:
 - American Black Bear